BroadbandForum/usp-test/08-discovery.md

 ### Test Metrics

-1. The `ProvisioningCode` parameter found in the GetReponse matches the provisioning code configured on the DHCP server.
+1. The ProvisioningCode parameter found in the GetResponse matches the provisioning code configured on the DHCP server.

 ## 8.3 DHCP Discovery - FQDN Leads to DNS Query

 ### Purpose

-The purpose of this test is to ensure the EUT correctly uses DNS to retrieve additonal controller information upon receiving a FQDN of a controller.
+The purpose of this test is to ensure the EUT correctly uses DNS to retrieve additional controller information upon receiving a FQDN of a controller.

 ### Functionality Tags